mhtajari1379-bot/newra-v4/README.md

 - **Package Management**: Install essential packages using `pacman` and manage AUR packages with a helper script.
 - **Git Configuration**: Set up global Git settings including `delta` integration for enhanced diffs.
-- **Directory Setup**: Create necessary directories for configuration files and binaries.
+- **Directory Setup**: Create required directories for configuration files and binaries.
 - **System Services**: Enable and start essential system services like Bluetooth.
-- **Shell Customization**: Switch to the Fish shell for an enhanced terminal experience.
+- **Shell Customization**: Switch to the Fish shell for a modern command-line experience.
 - **TPM Installation**: Install and configure Tmux Plugin Manager (TPM).
+- **Cache Management**: Build and manage cache for tools like `bat`.
-- **Meta Tasks**: Perform setup with single command.
+- **Meta Tasks**: Automate full setup with a single command.

 ## Installation